 When Does an Enterprise eBay Store Save Money?

 Enterprise costs as much as a new American-made car.
 It’s a whopping $2,700 more per month than a yearly subscription to an Anchor Store.
-But, it comes with 100,000 free fixed-price listings, plus 2,500 free auction-style listings in the collectibles and fashion categories.
+But, it comes with 100,000 free fixed-price listings, plus 2,500 free auction-style listings in qualifying categories.

 Tactic: Use Them!

 If one of the new Store levels would save you money, you have every reason to sign up!
 Especially because of the ongoing…

 Until recently, eBay Stores allowed custom HTML (great for sellers with a knack for web design) and didn’t have SSL for security (bad). eBay is changing both situations.

 If you’ve invested in customizing your Store at the HTML level, eBay is giving you time to brace for the change.
 While most Stores were auto-updated in May, those with custom content were simply given the option to upgrade then.
 But eBay will eventually force the update on all Stores.